-The Austrian federal state located in the far west of the country is one of the smallest wine-growing regions in Austria (along with Carinthia, Upper Austria, Salzburg and Tyrol).
-This designation applies to regional wines, quality wines may be marketed under "Weinbaugebiet Vorarlberg".
-Once there were around 500 hectares of vineyards here, mainly in the Walgau and Rhine Valley.
-Due to phylloxera and the competition of South Tyrolean wine after the construction of the Arlberg railway, the vines almost completely disappeared except for one vineyard in Röthis.
-Today they cover 10 hectares, the "Association of Wine Growers of Vorarlberg" consists of 70 members.
-Cultivated are the white wine varieties Müller-Thurgau, Riesling, Chardonnay, Pinot Blanc and Traminer as well as the red wine varietiesPinot Noir, BlaufränkischCabernet Sauvignon and Merlot.
-Well-known wineries include Franz Nachbaur in Röthis, Peter Summer in Frastanz and Josef Möth with Austria's westernmost Heurigen.
+The Austrian province in the far west (along with Carinthia, Upper Austria, Salzburg and Tyrol) belongs to the smallest wine-growing region, Bergland Austria.
+This designation applies to country wines, quality wines may be marketed under "Weinbaugebiet Vorarlberg".
+Once there were about 500 hectares of vineyards here, mainly in the Walgau and in the Rhine valley.
+Due to phylloxera and competition from South Tyrolean wine after the construction of the Arlberg railway, the vines almost completely disappeared except for one vineyard in Röthis.
+Today they cover 10 hectares, the "Verein der Weinbautreibenden Vorarlbergs" consists of 70 members.
+The white wine varieties Müller-Thurgau, Riesling, Chardonnay, Pinot Blanc and Traminer are cultivated, as well as the red wine varieties Pinot Noir, Blaufränkisch, Cabernet Sauvignon and Merlot.
+Well-known wineries include Gert Markowski and Volker Scheidbach in Göfis, Franz Nachbaur in Röthis, Peter Summer in Frastanz and Josef Möth in Bregenz with the westernmost Heurigen in Austria.